nello0b/Art-Cropper/README.md

 7. Create an invite link for the bot by going to your Discord Developer Portal and clicking on your bot application.
 Under the "OAuth2" tab, select `bot` as the scope and then select the permissions: `Send Messages`,`Send Messages in Threads`, `Attach Files` and `Read Message History`.
 Copy the generated link and invite the bot to your Discord server.
 8. Start the bot using `node .`.

+Note: If you want to run this bot efficiently and ensure it stays running even if the server crashes or restarts, it's recommended to use a process manager like PM2.
+With PM2, you can easily start, stop, and monitor the bot, and it will automatically restart if it crashes.
+To use PM2 with this bot, simply install PM2 on your server and start the bot using pm2 start index.js.
+For more information on PM2, refer to the [official documentation](https://pm2.keymetrics.io/docs/usage/quick-start/).

 If you see "Ready!
 Logged in as [Your Bot Name]" you are done and ready to crop!

 ## Usage